ozum/pg-structure/README.md

 #type: table
 **Properties**

+- schemaName `string` - Schema name of the table.
 - name `string` - Name of the table
 - description `string` - Table description.
 This description is defined in database.
 - columns `object` - An object which contains column names as keys, column details as values.